 Students may apply completing the online application.
 Once your application is COMPLETE, you receive notice of your acceptance.
 Students are required to submit a health form as part of their online application stating that they are in good health and can tolerate the physical conditions required of the program There will be a REQUIRED pre-departure meeting for all Trinity students at the end of April 2014.
 Students and parents will receive information regarding accommodations, pre-departure, payment etc. after acceptance.
 If you have any questions, you can contact the Office of Study Away or Michelle Kollen, Summer Programs Advisor x2387.

 Trinity-in-Akko now offers CLCV 301 Independent Study in Akko, Israel

 for students who would like to conduct research at the Tel in Akko with Professor Martha Risser.
 The Curriculum Committee has approved this opportunity specific for students interested in guided study.
 This could be for the basis of your senior thesis or just a lifelong goal.
 Please be in touch with the OSA or Professor Risser

 directly if you are interested in this option.

 - Tuition for two courses (two Trinity College credits) CLCV300 or 301 - The 300 course is multi-disciplinary and can be applied to many fields including anthropology, architectural studies, art history, the Cities Program, history, international studies, Jewish studies, language and culture studies, museum studies, public policy and religion!
 The 301 course is Independent Study which students will determine together with Professor Risser.

-- Room (double or triple occupancy) and travel to and from excavation site daily
+- Room in the Isralie Naval Academy facilities (double or triple occupancy) and travel to and from excavation site daily

 - Most program meals